yinwang0/rubysonar/README.md

 #### License (BSD Style)

-PySonar - a type inferencer and indexer for Python
+RubySonar - an advanced semantic indexer for Ruby

-Copyright (c) 2013-2016 Yin Wang
+Copyright (c) 2013-2019 Yin Wang

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: